rwieruch/blog_robinwieruch_content/react-function-component.md

 };
 {{< /highlight >}}

 If you are interested in moving from Class Components to Function Components, check out this guide: [A migration path from React Class Components to Function Components with React Hooks](https://www.robinwieruch.de/react-hooks-migration).
-However, there is no need to panic because you have to migrate all your React components now.
+However, there is no need to panic because you don't have to migrate all your React components now.
 Maybe it's a better idea to start implementing your future components as Function Components instead.

 <hr class="section-divider">